CPK Insurance

 Most Michigan garage door businesses start with general liability, commercial auto, workers' compensation if they have employees, and inland marine for tools and mobile property.
 Those cover the most common third-party claims, vehicle accident exposure, and equipment that moves from job to job.

-The average premium in Michigan varies by business size, vehicles, crews, job type, and limits selected.
-The data provided shows a monthly range of $118 to $473, but your actual garage door installer insurance cost in Michigan will vary based on your operations and coverage choices.
+Garage door installer insurance cost in Michigan varies by business size, vehicles, crews, job type, and limits selected.
+Your actual cost will depend on your operations and coverage choices.

 Michigan requires workers' compensation for businesses with 1 or more employees, with listed exemptions for certain owners and members.
-Michigan also sets commercial auto minimums at $50,000/$100,000/$10,000, and many commercial leases ask for proof of general liability coverage.
+Michigan also sets commercial auto minimums, and many commercial leases ask for proof of general liability coverage.

 Coverage may vary, but a garage door spring accident can create bodily injury, property damage, or third-party claims during installation or repair work.
 A quote should be built to reflect the tools, training, and job hazards in your Michigan operation.